Market Analysts see NIO Inc. [NIO] gaining to $69. Time to buy?

 Nio Inc. (NYSE: NIO) is a pioneer and a leading manufacturer of premium smart electric vehicles in China with the mission of shaping a joyful life.
 NIO Radio is a media channel exclusively for NIO users that runs 24/7.
 As an audio program focused on business information and knowledge sharing, Kr-Intelligence will be broadcast on the NIO Radio playlist with a spotlight on the latest business trends, presenting users with comprehensive, high-quality, insightful and timely business and financial information through in-depth professional analysis.
 The successful launch of the audio program is a testament to 36Kr’s ability to deliver a comprehensive array of content to partners, further validating the content strength and brand power of 36Kr’s platform.

-The stocks have a year to date performance of -11.06 percent and weekly performance of -6.45 percent.
-The stock has been moved at -22.96 percent over the last six months.
-The stock has performed -8.47 percent around the most recent 30 days and changed 17.86 percent over the most recent 3-months.
+The results of the trading session contributed to over 49439020 shares changing hands.
+Over the past one week, the price volatility of NIO Inc. stands at 5.83% while the volatility over the past one month is 5.91%.

-If compared to the average trading volume of 69.08M shares, NIO reached to a volume of 64795397 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for NIO stock reached $75.49 billion, with 1.55 billion shares outstanding and 1.35 billion shares in the current float.
+Compared to the average trading volume of 66.63M shares, NIO reached a trading volume of 49439020 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NIO shares is $54.49 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NIO stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.